Simeon Arthur Huston: Early life and education

-In 1900 Huston received a B.A. degree and membership in the Phi Beta Kappa Society from Kenyon College in Gambier, Ohio.
+In 1900 Huston received a B.A. degree and membership in Phi Beta Kappa society from Kenyon College in Gambier, Ohio.
 Remaining in Gambier, he next attended Bexley Theological Seminary from which he graduated in 1903.

+Priest

-Ordained a deacon in 1903 and a priest in 1904, Huston served as curate at Trinity Church in Columbus, Ohio, from 1903 to 1907 and at St. Paul's Cathedral in Detroit, Michigan, from 1907 to 1913.
+Ordained a deacon on June 28, 1903 and a priest on June 19, 1904 by Coadjutor Bishop Boyd Vincent of Southern Ohio, Huston served as curate at Trinity Church in Columbus, Ohio, from 1903 to 1907 and at St. Paul's Cathedral in Detroit, Michigan, from 1907 to 1913.